Irishbecky91/TheWaggingTailor/README.md

     <dt><a href="https://the-wagging-tailor.herokuapp.com/shopping_bag/" target="_blank" alt="Shopping Bag Page">Shopping Bag Page</a></dt>
     <dd>This page allows the user to view, edit and delete items in their shopping bag before going to the checkout screen:
         <ul>
             <li><strong>Product Information</strong> - This feature displays the information of each item added to the shopping bag.
 This includes the name, price, image, size and quantity of the product.
-If more than one size a single product is selected, separate entries are shown on the page, showing the quantity of each size of the item.
+If more than one size of a single product is selected, separate entries are shown on the page, showing the quantity of each size of the item.
             </li>
             <li><strong>Update/Remove Buttons</strong> - These features allow the user to update the quantity of an item in their shopping bag, or remove it entirely.
 Updating the quantity to '0' remove the item from the shopping bag.
             </li>
             <li><strong>Updated Total, Shipping and Grand Total</strong> - The total cost of the shopping bag updates each time an item is added, updated or removed from the shopping bag.
 If the user spends more than €100.00 on items, they qualify for free shipping.
-Otherwise, shipping is calculated to 10% of the user's total cost, which is then added to create the grand total.
+Otherwise, shipping is calculated to be 10% of the user's total cost, which is then added to create the grand total.
             </li>
         </ul>
     </dd>